-We talked to Nupur Gupta of Crack The MBA about assisting applicants to leading business schools in their quest to secure admits.
-This is what she said:
+Nupur Gupta of Crack The MBA tells us about assisting applicants to join leading business schools in their quest to secure admission.

 First of all, how are you and your family doing in these COVID-19 times?

 Nupur Gupta: Thank you for asking!
 We are doing much better now, after a difficult time in 2020, when we lost my uncle and my grandmother within a time span of one month.
 This has been a traumatic time for so many of us, and I am sending love and light to all readers.

 Tell us about you, your career, how you founded Crack The MBA

 Nupur Gupta: I started Crack The MBA as I was driven by my vision to create and empower the next generation of global leaders.

 While pursuing my MBA at Wharton, I was guiding friends and family through their MBA application process and realized that while many strong applicants had great stories, they were struggling to tell their stories in captivating ways.